Polymer/old-docs-site/articles/communication.md

 ## Conclusion

-The unique "messaging" feature that {{site.project_title}} brings to the table is MDV and changed watchers.
-However, data binding has been a part of other frameworks for a long time.
-So technically MDV isn't a new concept.
+The unique "messaging" feature that {{site.project_title}} brings to the table two-way data-binding (MDV) and changed watchers.
+However, data binding has been a part of other frameworks for a long time, so technically it's not a new concept.

 Whether you're inside or outside a `<polymer-element>`, there are plenty of ways to send instructions/messages/data to other web components.
 Hopefully,